ArceusOmkar7/BLIP-Captioner/README.md

 ## Important Notes

--   **Image Access**: This service requires direct file system access to the images for synchronous endpoints.
-For the asynchronous batch endpoint, images are uploaded, temporarily stored by the server, and then processed.
-It does not handle file uploads itself in the sense of persistent storage beyond the scope of a request or background task.
-If integrating with a web application, that application would typically handle uploads and then provide this service with the path to the stored image for synchronous operations, or upload directly for asynchronous ones.
+-   **Image Access**: This service handles file uploads directly through multipart form data.
+For asynchronous batch processing, images are uploaded, temporarily stored by the server, and then processed in the background.
--   **Model Loading**: The BLIP model is loaded into memory when the service starts.
-This can take some time and consume significant memory, especially the larger versions of the model.
+-   **Model Loading**: The BLIP model and spaCy English model are loaded into memory when the service starts.
+This can take some time and consume significant memory.
+-   **spaCy Dependency**: The tags extraction feature requires the spaCy English model (`en_core_web_sm`).
+Make sure to install it using `python -m spacy download en_core_web_sm` after installing the requirements.
--   **Error Handling**: The API endpoints include basic error handling (e.g., for file not found or invalid file types).
+-   **Error Handling**: The API endpoints include comprehensive error handling with graceful fallbacks for tags extraction failures.
 Check the API responses for specific error messages.
-Asynchronous tasks will report errors through the status endpoint.
+-   **Tags Quality**: The quality of extracted tags depends on the quality of the generated caption.
+More descriptive captions will yield better tags.

 ## Future Enhancements

-*   Endpoint to check the status and retrieve results of asynchronous tasks.
+*   ✅ Endpoint to check the status and retrieve results of asynchronous tasks.
 (Implemented)
-*   More robust configuration management (e.g., using environment variables or a config file via `pydantic-settings`).
+*   ✅ More robust configuration management using environment variables and pydantic-settings.
 (Implemented)
-*   More detailed error reporting and standardized error codes.
-(Partially addressed with per-image errors and async task status)
+*   ✅ Intelligent tags extraction from captions using NLP.
+(Implemented)
+*   ✅ Comprehensive error handling with graceful fallbacks.
+(Implemented)
+*   Advanced tag filtering and categorization
+*   Support for multiple languages in tags extraction
+*   Caching mechanisms for improved performance
-*   Unit and integration tests.
+*   Unit and integration tests
+*   Database integration for persistent storage
+*   Rate limiting and authentication
 *   Improved robustness of asynchronous processing by pre-saving files.
 (Implemented)